Hubble selection of the weak scale from QCD quantum critical point: Hubble selection

-The e-folding until this moment $\Delta N \simeq \frac{8 \pi^2 \Mpl^2}{3 H^2}$ already saturates the upper bound for finite inflation, $\frac{2\pi^2}{3}\frac{\Mpl^2}{H^2}$, given by the de-Sitter entropy~\cite{ArkaniHamed:2007ky,Dubovsky:2008rf,Dubovsky:2011uy}.
+The e-folding until this moment $\Delta N \simeq \frac{8 \pi^2 \Mpl^2}{3 H^2}$ already saturates the upper bound for finite inflation, $\frac{2\pi^2}{3}\frac{\Mpl^2}{H^2}$, given by the de Sitter entropy~\cite{ArkaniHamed:2007ky,Dubovsky:2008rf,Dubovsky:2011uy}.
 Thus, Hubble selection needs eternal inflation, and the universe eventually reaches a stationary state~\cite{Aryal:1987vn,Nambu:1989uf,Linde:1993xx,Garcia-Bellido:1994gng}.
-Probability distributions are to be defined among Hubble patches that have reached reheating~\cite{Vilenkin:1995yd,Vilenkin:1998kr,Creminelli:2008es}.
-Then since the latest patches dominate the ensemble with an exponentially larger number, only the stationary or equilibrium distribution can be relevant to us.
+Probability distributions are to be defined within an ensemble of Hubble patches that have reached reheating~\cite{Vilenkin:1995yd,Vilenkin:1998kr,Creminelli:2008es}.
+As the latest patches dominate the ensemble with an exponentially larger number, only stationary or equilibrium distributions matter; for landscapes, this can be different~\cite{Freivogel:2011eg,Denef:2017cxt,Khoury:2019ajl,Khoury:2021grg}.

 $\rho(\phi,t)$ makes an equilibrium somewhere near the top of a potential, which is the critical point $\phi_*$ in this work.
-The distribution can be especially narrow, of the Planckian order (\Eq{eq:eqwidth}), if the top is a critical point where energy sharply drops after it.
+The distribution can be especially narrow [Planckian in the global QBC regime; see Eq.(B6) in Supplemental Material \cite{Supp}] if energy drops sharply after $\phi_*$.
 This is how Hubble selection self-organizes the universe toward critical points~\cite{Giudice:2021viw}.